Avdhesh02/Auriga_Project/README.md

 # Campus AV Gear Management System

+## Refer Branch twist-code for the update code, but kindly refer to the readme.md, reasoning.md and ai_logs through the main branch only

 A small Node.js + Express app for a college AV room: students browse the catalog freely, but need an account to request gear; staff have a completely separate login for approving requests, recording returns, and managing the